 The inflorescence is a branched cluster (a cyme) at the top of the stem with additional clusters rising from the upper leaf axils.
 There are short bracts at the base of the cluster.

 The flowers are small with a white to greenish-white tubular corolla (1/8 to 1/4 inch long) with erect to slightly spreading lobes.
 There is a tinge of pink inside the corolla.
 The green calyx is almost as long as the corolla tube.
 There are 5 stamens with orange anthers that form a cone around the style.
 The nectaries are at the bottom of the corolla tube, total 5, and alternate with the stamens.

 Seed: Fertile flowers produce pairs of seed pods that are very thin and long - up to 8 inches long, which, when split open (usually in the spring) release many brown narrow 3/8 inch long seeds, each with a tuft of long white hairs at the top, resembling Milkweed, for easy transport by air currents.
 Unlike Milkweed, the seed tips face the top of the pod.

 The plant is toxic.
 See notes at bottom of the page.

 Habitat: The plant grows from rhizomes and has a taproot, forming colonies from the spreading of the rhizomes, and also from seed production.
-Being a prairie plant it prefers full sun, loamy soil, moist to mesic conditions.
+Being a prairie plant it prefers full sun, loamy soil, wet-mesic to dry-mesic conditions.
 Indian hemp requires cutting of stems in the fall or burning to stimulate vigorous spring growth.
 The Upland Garden at Eloise Butler produces many more of these plants following a prairie burn.
 It also is more abundant in years with moist spring weather.